OOP Approach

 # Base class

-The base class is RHObject and is akin to java.lang.object in Java.
+The base class is RHObject and is akin to java.lang.object (opens new window) in Java.
 All RHCore objects are derived from RHObject.

 # Constructors